megadeezl/sinatra-book/README.md

 Book][sinatra-book]?

-Check out the [Sinatra Recipes][sinatra-recipes] project for all of the recent additions from the community.
+Check out the [Sinatra Recipes][sinatra-recipes] project for all of the recent additions from the community peeps.

 If you're looking for something to work on be sure to check the [issue tracker][issues] first, then read up on the [styling